-AdDealer is Marfeel's algorithm responsible for identifying the best places to make impressions in an article.
+AdDealer is Marfeel's algorithm responsible for identifying the best places to insert advertising on every page on a website.
 It also manages the ad frequency in terms of how close the ads are displayed to each other and controls the aggressiveness of the number of ad impressions made.

 It works by essentially breaking the article down into visual blocks and spots the most optimal locations to insert advertisements and how to space them apart.
 A typical block would be a paragraph of text or an image.
 The process is made up of taking the article's HTML code, parsing it to create blocks, merging adjacent blocks (for example, an inner title and a paragraph of text) into visual blocks, and then deciding the best places to insert ads that will maximize the CTR of the ads while promoting user engagement.

 To provide an organic flow of page elements, AdDealer uses a distribution function to balance the text, media, to properly frame an article and publication.

 AdDealer is able to do this for differing HTML code due to its built-in intelligence and its defined parameters.
 For example, it ensures fundamental components of an article like the date and author are never separated from the title, that an image and its caption are always presented together, or that a section title is never split from its first paragraph.

 It's able to perform this complex function for so many diverse client web pages due to its sophisticated use of heuristics, which in the simplest of terms, is the implementation of an efficient set of rules to make decisions.
 For a data set, heuristics must fulfill the needs of that data set.
 AdDealer's heuristics must fulfill the needs of a very large data set that's made up of our 400+ clients.
 That's why any change we perform in AdDealer is always a significant improvement that adds value.

 In this article, we explain how AdDealer works and the different modifiers and mediators in place to ensure impressions are made in the optimal places in an article.